-Angie Black founded Black Eye Films in 1999 as an independent, Melbourne based, production company that supports the promotion and visibility of women on and behind the screen.
-The Five Provocations (2018) premiered at The Melbourne Queer Film Festival and has since been selected to screen at The Australian Academy Cinema Television Arts (AACTA) Film Festival, amongst others and was a finalist film in the Best Film Under $500K category at the Ozflix Independent Film Awards.
+Angie Black is a multiple award-winning Australian filmmaker and director.
+She founded Black Eye Films in 1999 as an independent, Melbourne based, production company that supports the promotion and visibility of women and gender diverse people on and behind the screen.
+Her debut feature film, The Five Provocations (2018) premiered at The Melbourne Queer Film Festival, was likened to “a Luis Buñuel or David Lynch film” at the Adelaide Film Festival, was selected to screen in the best independent feature film category in the 2018 AACTA Film Festival, and was a finalist film in the Best Film Under $500K category at the Ozflix Independent Film Awards.

 Black is a Senior Lecturer in Narrative Film at The Victorian College of the Arts (VCA, University of Melbourne) and specialises in filmmaking as practice-based research.
 She is a graduate of the Swinburne Film School (VCA, University of Melbourne), has a MA in screenwriting and a PhD on performance approaches in film production.

-For more information please download ANGIE BLACK’S FILMOGRAPHY
+For more information please email